DUI Refusal in Tampa

-Finding the best attorney in Tampa for a DUI refusal case is important.
-We strive to protect our clients in these unique types of cases.
+Finding the best attorney in Tampa for your DUI refusal case is important.
 Most DUI attorneys offer free consultations.
 Take advantage of that option.

 If you would like to meet with an attorney at Sammis Law Firm, call us to schedule a free phone or office consultation to discuss your case so that you can make an informed decision about how to fight your case to avoid a DUI conviction.